0glabs/0g-doc/docs/developer-hub/building-on-0g/compute-network/cli.md

 Created Task ID: 6b607314-88b0-4fef-91e7-43227a54de57
 ```

+*Note:*
+Gas-price is **optional**, and it is best to set this parameter to a larger value such as **100000000000**(default) to increase the probability of successful execution, prioritize scheduling by the system, and reduce queuing time.
-*Note:* When creating a task for the same provider, you must wait for the previous task to be completed (status `Finished`) before creating a new task.
+When creating a task for the same provider, you must wait for the previous task to be completed (status `Finished`) before creating a new task.
 If the provider is currently running other tasks, you will be prompted to choose between adding your task to the waiting queue or canceling the request.

 ### Monitor Progress
 You can monitor the progress of your task by running the following command: